Undergraduate Course: Earth Surface Processes (EASC10084)

 1) understand the basic processes which influence the physical and chemical properties of the Earth's critical zone terrestrial environment;

-2) explore the way in which these processes have interacted during the recent geological past to determine the character of the shallow earth;
+2) explore the way in which these processes have interacted during the recent geological past to determine the character of shallow systems;

 4) develop critical appraisal of these interactions as a basis for improving regulatory framework.